Tea & Biscuits

 Notes

 2. Sautéing the shrimp shells is not an essential step but they do add their unique flavor.
 So, if you can’t find shell on shrimp or simply don’t want to add this step, by all means omit it.
-In that case heat the oil and butter together before adding the garlic and red pepper flakes.

 4. If your basil leaves are small and tender add them whole.
 If the leaves are larger and less delicate, cut them in a chiffonade before adding them.